-The number one employee benefits people in the Czech Republic care about is the so-called third pillar pension plan, or voluntary supplementary pension plan.
+The number one employee benefits people in the Czech Republic care about is the so-called third pillar pension plan or voluntary supplementary pension plan.
 The state matches employees’ contributions, up to a certain point, which makes it very attractive.
-When asked to rank three other common benefits in order of importance, people from the Czech Republic would answer: Meal Vouchers, Individual Life Insurance with tax advantage and Disability/Death.
+When asked to rank three other common benefits in order of importance, people from the Czech Republic would answer meal vouchers, individual or group life insurance with tax advantage, and Disability/Death.

 Most employers pay towards the third pillar pension plan which is usually €30-€50 per employee per month.
 Meal vouchers are also considered a normal employee benefit at €50-€70 per employee per month.